Before talking about oatmeal and its effect on gout, it will be wise to first look at what gout is.

 The question most people keep asking is that since proteinous foods help to lower the level of uric acid in the system, how then is oatmeal a good choice for gout.
 Yes, oat is cereal, but it also contains a reasonable amount of protein that can help combat gout.

-There are other health benefits of gout most people are not aware about.
-Below are they:
+There are other health benefits of gout most people are not aware about:

 - For diabetic patients, oat is a good choice of food that should be greatly considered.
 It is true that diabetes can’t be cured, but it is also true that it can be treated.
 So taking oat can help control blood sugar to a reasonable level.